Norfolk and Western 2050: Revenue service and retirement

 No. 2050 was the first locomotive of the Y3a class, being built as part of the first batch of ten locomotives in March 1923.
 No. 2050 quickly joined the older Y3 locomotives in service, being used to pull heavy drag-speed coal trains over steep grades in the Blue Ridge Mountains.
 By the early 1950s, No. 2050 was reassigned to pull local freight trains in the N&W's Radford Division in and out of Roanoke, Virginia.

-Towards the end of the decade, No. 2050 was reassigned again as a hump switcher in Williamson, West Virginia, and then it was transferred to Portsmouth, Ohio, where the locomotive spent its final days of revenue service before it was retired in 1959.
-Simultaneously, all the other Y3a's and Y3's were also removed from service, as the N&W began dieselizing their roster.
+Towards the end of the decade, No. 2050 was reassigned again as a hump switcher in Williamson, West Virginia, and then it was transferred to Portsmouth, Ohio, where the locomotive spent its final days of revenue service before it was retired on December 1, 1958.
+Simultaneously, all of the other Y3as and Y3s were also being removed from service, as the N&W dieselized their roster.